 Terminology

-A node in the graph is also called vertex.
-A line between two nodes is edge.
-Two nodes are adjacent (or neighbors) if they are connected to each other through an edge.
-Path represents a sequence of edges between the two nodes.
+A node in the graph is also called a vertex.
+A line between two nodes is an edge.
+Two nodes are adjacent (or neighbors) if they are connected through an edge.
+A path represents a sequence of edges between the two nodes.

 In a directed graph, all of the edges represent a one-way relationship.
 In an undirected graph, all edges are bi-directional.